Oh My God, Charlie Darwin: Release

 The Low Anthem self-published Oh My God, Charlie Darwin on September 2, 2008, hand-painting the first 2,000 covers and handmaking CDs to sell at shows.
-Adams created the band's website and email distribution to sell albums, which Prystowsky would package and ship.
+Adams created the band's website and email distribution to sell albums, which Prystowsky packaged and shipped.
 The album's popularity was attributed to word-of-mouth support; Miller compared its trajectory to the westward expansion of the United States in the late 19th century, and said the band was able to "make a living" by March 2009.
 The album sold 12,000 copies by early 2009, and 75,000 copies by February 2011; What the Crow Brings and Oh My God, Charlie Darwin sold a combined 100,000 copies by January 2018.

 End of the Road Records published 500 limited edition seven-inch vinyl records of "Charlie Darwin" and two other songs (Note: The single also included "To Ohio" and "Home I'll Never Be".) for Darwin Day on February 12, 2009, the 200th anniversary of Darwin's birth, hand-painted by the band; production problems delayed the release to February 23.
 Oh My God, Charlie Darwin was reissued by Nonesuch Records in the United States on June 9, 2009, and by Bella Union in the United Kingdom on June 29; iTunes UK selected "To Ohio" as its Single of the Week.
 Bob Ludwig mastered the reissue, which featured an alternative cover art and track listing.
 The Low Anthem signed with Nonesuch in April 2009 as they respected its roster.
 The reissue was supported by two singles: "Charlie Darwin" on September 28, 2009, and "To the Ghosts Who Write History Books" on February 15, 2010.
 A limited edition version of "Charlie Darwin" was released as a seven-inch vinyl record with two additional tracks (Note: The B-side tracks are cover versions of Reverend Gary Davis's "Sally Where'd You Get Your Liquor From", and Blind Willie McTell's "Don't You Let Nobody Turn You Round".
 The songs were considered "staples" of the band's live performances; the former was previously unreleased, while the latter had only been available on iTunes.) on March 23, 2010.